SharvilDhumal/GrafanaAutoBuilder/Output/output.md

-# Grafana Autobuilder — End‑to‑End Guide (CSV ➜ Grafana)
+# Grafana Autobuilder — Dashboard Generation Guide (CSV ➜ Grafana)

-This guide explains how to go from a CSV file to a live Grafana dashboard using this project.
-It includes Grafana setup, backend/frontend setup, CSV format, and the Admin Panel workflow.
+This guide focuses only on generating Grafana dashboards from a CSV using the Admin Panel workflow.
+For installation, environment variables, backend/frontend startup, and database configuration, please see the project `README.md`.
 Image placeholders are included—replace them with your image links later.

 > Notes
 > - The project currently supports only PostgreSQL datasources.